 Are floaters and flashes a medical problem?

-Usually, our Copperas Cove, TX, patients present with flashes and floaters that are harmless and require no treatment.
+Usually, our Copperas Cove, Texas, patients present with flashes and floaters that are harmless and require no treatment.
 However, sometimes they are a warning sign of an eye condition that can lead to vision loss, especially when a bunch of new floaters comes on suddenly.

 As the vitreous shrinks, it can pull on the retina and detach from it.
 Called a posterior vitreous detachment, this occurrence is rather common and generally doesn’t threaten vision.
 Yet in about one in six people, it leads to a retinal tear.
 Once that happens, fluid from inside your eye can then leak through the tear and separate the retina from the tissues that support it.
 Even though it is painless, retinal detachment is sight-threatening and requires immediate medical attention.

-If you experience a new onset of floaters, it is best to call our Copperas Cove, TX, eye care center immediately for an urgent eye exam.
+If you experience a new onset of floaters, it is best to call our Copperas Cove, Texas, eye care center immediately for an urgent eye exam.
 Our eye doctor will perform a comprehensive eye exam to reveal the source of your flashes and floaters.

 What are the signs of a retinal tear and detachment?